-It happens to all of us – sometimes, we encounter writer’s block (or blogger’s block, as I like to call it in the blogosphere. ) At one point in time, you may have had seemingly limitless ideas for blog posts you could write, but now, you’re stuck with nothing.
+It happens to all of us – sometimes, we encounter writer’s block (or blogger’s block, as I like to call it ) At one point in time, you may have had seemingly limitless ideas for blog posts you could write, but now, you’re stuck with nothing.
 No matter how hard you try, you can’t think of anything to write about.

 So what do you do?
 The answer’s actually quite simple – you try one of the below techniques.